James Gaffey (1844-1917)

 a new land.

-James was the fifth child and fourth son - the register of Clonallon Parish, near Newry in County Down, gives details of his baptism on December 5, 1844 and, given the Catholic tradition of baptism soon after birth, it's more than likely that James was born that year.
+James was the sixth child and fourth son in the family- the register of Clonallon Parish, near Newry in County Down, gives details of his baptism on December 5, 1844 and, given the Catholic tradition of baptism soon after birth, it's more than likely that James was born that year.

 In 1860, James set out to follow Patrick south, a